-Central Faculty Governance provides the University of Michigan a body for shared governance.
-Through its branches, it represents university faculty and provides a collective voice concerning educational policies and other matters of University-wide concern.
+Central Faculty Governance provides the structure for shared governance at the University of Michigan.
+Through its three bodies, faculty are represented and contribute to a collective voice concerning institutional policies and other matters of University-wide concern.

-The University of Michigan’s Central Faculty Governance is comprised of:
+The University of Michigan’s Central Faculty Governance system is comprised of:

-Membership of the Faculty Senate consists of all members of the professorial staff, the executive officers of the university, the dean of each school or college and others designated by the Board of Regents from time to time.
+Membership of the Faculty Senate consists of all members of the professorial staff, research faculty, members of the library staff, the executive officers of the university, the dean of each school or college, and others designated by the Board of Regents from time to time.
 View more information